...and some not so recommended. There's a lot of stuff out there. Here are some sites, books and such we have run across which we have opinions about.

 The Geoscience Research Institute -- out of Loma Linda University, some excellent studies.
 Highly Recommended.

 Center for Scientific Creation -- Walt Brown's website.
 We don't agree with everything but Walt Brown is a good scientist and a faithful brother in Christ.
 Recommended [note: we were asked what we disagreed with.
-For our Flood model, please see The Bible and Geology.]
+For our Flood model, please see The Bible and Geology.
+The fit with the Bible can be found in the Genesis Study.]

 Lambert Dolphin's Library -- a rather vast collection of all kinds of materials.
 Suggest using his search engine.
 Recommended.